 Who are the intended buyers of these ETFs?
 It is not clear.
 Short-term traders would probably prefer to make a pure play trade using one of the 9 inverse ETPs related to U.S. fixed income securities.
 These inverse ETPs allow traders to make a short-term profit on rising interest rates.
 View list of inverse U.S. fixed income ETFs.

-Other ways that you can change your bond portfolio if you believe that U.S. interest rates will rise significantly over the next few years include:
+Other ways that you can change your bond portfolio if you believe that U.S. interest rates will rise significantly over the next few years are discussed in our article ETFs for rising rates.

 You can use our ETF screener to screen for ETFs that have a positive correlation to TNX.